nickleus73/todo-list/README.md

 # Install Todo-list
-Required : install of node js
+Required : install of node js and npm

-`sudo npm install`
+clone the project and run this command `sudo npm install -g` or `sudo npm install -g nickleus73/todo-list`

 # Create a todo
 `todo-list -t "My TODO"`